Pictured above: Firebush (Hamelia patens var. patens) by Mary Keim. Click on terms for botanical definitions. View post as a PDF.

 Family: Rubiaceae (Coffee, bedstraw or madder family)

 Native range: Central and southern peninsula from Marion County south

 To see where natural populations of firebush have been vouchered, visit www.florida.plantatlas.usf.edu.

-Firebush is often available at nurseries that specialize in native plants.
-Visit PlantRealFlorida.org to find a native nursery on your area.
+Firebush is often available at nurseries that specialize in Florida native plants.
+Visit PlantRealFlorida.org to find a native nursery in your area.